CCupido24/Introduction-to-CSS/README.md

 # Introduction-to-CSS
 1. Introduction in CSS
 1.1 HTML and CSS:
+ CSS (Cascading Style Sheets):
+  	-Holds styles for webpages.
+  	-Enhances visual appeal.
-	CSS (Cascading Style Sheets): o	Holds styles for webpages. o	Enhances visual appeal. o	Linked to HTML for connection.
+  	-Linked to HTML for connection.

 	HTML (Hypertext Markup Language): o	Defines webpage structure with elements like paragraphs, headings, lists, and links. o	Raw HTML appears unattractive in browsers.

 	CSS Components:
 o	Selector: Defines pattern in HTML. o	Declaration block: Contains styles applied to matching HTML elements.

 	Cascading in CSS:
 o	Multiple styles can apply to the same pattern. o	Simplified approach in this course, not delving deep into cascading.

 1.2 CSS Components:
 	Each style declaration comprises: o	A property o	A value

 	Focus on a select set of properties and values during the course.
 	Emphasis on understanding selectors for targeting HTML elements.